SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 f78e0bdb-c97c-4cbc-bb06-526695f44551   trial              8fe7efd4trial                          eu10
 ```

 For the subaccount in question ("trial" in this sample), we want to get the GUID, which is `f78e0bdb-c97c-4cbc-bb06-526695f44551`.
-Again, we could use copy/paste it somehow, but that's not useful if we want to do this, or something like it, in an automated fashion.
+Again, we could copy/paste it somehow, but that's not useful if we want to do this, or something like it, in an automated fashion.
 Instead, we'll ask for the JSON representation of this information and parse it out from that.

 👉 Do that now, like this: